Ça ira (song)

 "Ça ira" is a song by French singer Joyce Jonathan.
 It was originally released by her as a single in early 2013.
 Then the song was included on her studio album Caractère, which appeared in June of the same year.

 Writing and composition

 The song was written by Joyce Jonathan and Fabien Nataf.
 The recording was produced by Jo Francken.

+Its title and refrain lyrics are possibly a wink to famous revolutionary song Ça Ira (1790).